jacksondunstan/UnityNativeScripting/README.md

 # Updating To A New Version

-To update to a new version of this project, overwrite your Unity project's `Assets/NativeScript` directory with this project's `Unity/Assets/NativeScript` directory.
+To update to a new version of this project, overwrite your Unity project's `Assets/NativeScript` directory with this project's `Unity/Assets/NativeScript` directory and re-run the code generator.

 # Reference